GregoriM04/random-color-palette/README.md

 4. _Lock colors while saving palettes?:_ The last issue created the need to save all palettes somewhere besides the browser's history.
 I used an empty array to save them all during the current session.
 That way, I can always maintain any locked color while also being able to access previous ones if needed.

+5. _Swap color within the current palette:_ This was very funny (and took longer that I wanted to admit to solve) because I've found a way to drag and drops the elements in the DOM, but since the elements were mutating in it, the event listeners in the action buttons -lock and copy-, were gone after the drop.
+So, the solution was pretty "simple": store the listeners in the top parent container (a.k.a offsetParent).

 ### Improvements
 This project has many improvement areas and cool features that can be added like:

 - [ ] An option to manually change a generated color by adjusting the brightness and/or opacity of each one.
 - [ ] An option to rearrange color in the layout by dragging and dropping.
-- [ ] A way to save colors in the URL so the palette can be saved as a link and shared with others.
+- [x] A way to save colors in the URL so the palette can be saved as a link and shared with others.
 - [x] Add tooltips to help with the interface.
 - [x] Use better code implementation when using JS functions.
 - [x] Name color using a library called [Name That Color](https://chir.ag/projects/ntc/) (ntc.js) by chir.ag.